jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 191 Disposal of fish by commercial fishers
 (1A) In this section and section 192, commercial fisher includes a person who holds a high seas fishing permit issued under section 113H.
-(1) No commercial fisher may sell or otherwise dispose of fish, aquatic life, or seaweed, taken by the commercial fisher in that capacity, except to a licensed fish receiver or as provided in subsection (2) or subsection (5).
+(1) No commercial fisher may sell or otherwise dispose of fish, aquatic life, or seaweed, taken by the commercial fisher in that capacity, except—
+  (a) to a licensed fish receiver; or
+  (b) as provided in subsection (2) or (5); or
+  (c) by an approved alternative method of disposal in accordance with regulations made under section 297.
 (2) Any commercial fisher may sell or otherwise dispose of, in any one transaction, not more than—taken by the commercial fisher to any person who is not a licensed fish receiver if the transaction takes place on, or in the vicinity of, the vessel used by the commercial fisher to take the fish, aquatic life, or seaweed, or at some other place approved by the chief executive.
   (a) 10 kilogrammes of finfish; or
   (b) 6 kilogrammes of shellfish (other than Foveaux Strait dredge oysters or shellfish of class Crustacea); or